ietf-dmsc/Charter/dmsc-charter.md

 ### **1. Introduction**

 With the rapid emergence of diverse AI agents and various use cases, especially that are described in 3GPP(SA1 R20 Study on 6G Use Cases and Service Requirements(TR 22.870)) , a critical challenge arose is to enable dynamic collaboration among these agents to perform complex tasks on behalf of end-users.
-At the same time, there is a growing need to ensure that such collaboration is scalable, manageable, operational and secure.
+At the same time, there is a growing need to ensure that such collaboration is scalable, manageable, operational and secure.<br>
-Service providers and cloud operators face the task of designing and optimizing a comprehensive communication architecture that enables secure and efficient collaboration between heterogeneous AI agents, ensuring the following:
+Service providers and cloud operators face the task of designing and optimizing a comprehensive communication architecture that enables secure and efficient collaboration between heterogeneous AI agents, ensuring the following:<br>

-* AI Agent Gateway based, distributed agent registration and identification.
+* AI Agent Gateway based, distributed agent registration and identification.<br>
-* Discovery of suitable peer agents via the AI Agent Gateway.
+* Discovery of suitable peer agents via the AI Agent Gateway.<br>
-* Agents registration and capabilities information synchronize among the distributed AI Agent Gateways within the same domain.
+* Agents registration and capabilities information synchronize among the distributed AI Agent Gateways within the same domain.<br>
-* Inter-domain AI Agents related information exchange and trust establishment, including semantic interoperability for agent capabilities, intents, tasks, and context across gateways and domains
+* Inter-domain AI Agents related information exchange and trust establishment, including semantic interoperability for agent capabilities, intents, tasks, and context across gateways and domains<br>
-* Operational visibility for the AI Agents communication.
+* Operational visibility for the AI Agents communication.<br>

 To address these challenges, the Dynamic, Multi-Agent, Secured Collaboration (DMSC) working group will explore solutions for defining interoperable protocols and mechanisms that enables AI agents to collaborate effectively in complex human-driven tasks.
-This work will focus on core aspects of collaboration—such as distributed agent registration, discovery, request coordination, and secure inter‑agent communication
+This work will focus on core aspects of collaboration—such as distributed agent registration, discovery, request coordination, and secure inter‑agent communication<br>

 ### **2. Scope**

-The DMSC working group will focus on the following areas:
+The DMSC working group will focus on the following areas:<br>

  1) Use cases and Requirements: <br>
-    Identifying critical use cases for multi-agent collaboration, including AI agents used in complex tasks that span multi AI-agent Gateway within one domain and across multiple domains.
+    Identifying critical use cases for multi-agent collaboration, including AI agents used in complex tasks that span multi AI-agent Gateway within one domain and across multiple domains.<br>

  2) AI Agent collaboration protocol suite and necessary specific protocols: <br>
-    Protocol blocks required for AI Agent Gateway based agent-to-agent collaboration.
+    Protocol blocks required for AI Agent Gateway based agent-to-agent collaboration.<br>

  3) Operational visibility:<br>
-    Addressing the management of agents in AI Agent Gateway-based infrastructure, including administrative protocols for monitoring, troubleshooting the process of collaboration task etc.
+    Addressing the management of agents in AI Agent Gateway-based infrastructure, including administrative protocols for monitoring, troubleshooting the process of collaboration task etc.<br>

-After the stablization of the above standards, the DMSC working group can extend to consider the following aspects:
+After the stablization of the above standards, the DMSC working group can extend to consider the following aspects:<br>
- 4) Cross‑domain interoperability:<br>
+    Cross‑domain interoperability:<br>
-    Defining mechanisms to support seamless collaboration among AI agents operating across different networks, administrative domains, and platforms,, including semantic interoperability and related validation requirements for cross-domain collaboration.
+    Defining mechanisms to support seamless collaboration among AI agents operating across different networks, administrative domains, and platforms,, including semantic interoperability and related validation requirements for cross-domain collaboration.<br>

 ### **3. Out of Scope**